 Also during the week, the University planted 25 trees, one to represent each of the U21 member universities.
 The avenue, which sits in front of the David Ross Sports Village, will subsequently be named ‘Universitas 21 Avenue’ in celebration of the last 20 years of collaboration with partner institutions.

 Vice-Chancellor, Professor Sir David Greenaway said: ‘Nottingham was one of the founding Members of U21, and we have been enthusiastic partners since then.
 Over the past twenty years, thousands of our students have benefited from mobility opportunities, and a range of research partnerships have been created.
 I am delighted that we were selected as the host University for the 20th Annual Meetings, and look forward to welcoming our partners’.

-The winners of the Universitas 21 Global Ingenuity Challenge are being announced during the week, an online competition which challenges teams of undergraduate students to come up with solutions to real-life issues.
-This year the GIC attracted entries from fifteen teams from nine universities participating in the challenge.
-Including two teams from Nottingham.
+The winners of the Universitas 21 Global Ingenuity Challenge – an online competition which challenges teams of undergraduate students to come up with solutions to real-life issues – were also announced during the week.
+This year the GIC attracted entries from fifteen teams from nine universities participating in the challenge, including two teams from Nottingham.

 A broad theme is selected each year that allows for an interdisciplinary approach to solutions and analysis, so that it appeals to a wide range of students and disciplines.
 This year’s theme was ‘Promoting Cultural Inclusiveness in Society’.